SvenGroot/JumboCore/doc/QuickStart/Configuration.md

 4. Set the DataServer block directory to a local directory where the file data for each node will be stored.

-See the [configuration file documentation](https://www.ookii.org/Link/JumboDocDfsConfig) for information on the other options that are available.
+See the [dfs.config XML documentation](https://www.ookii.org/Link/JumboDocDfsConfig) for information on the other options that are available.

 The below is an example of a typical `bin/dfs.config`: